 Friends and family may be able to pick up some of caregiving duties in the short term.
 My Cancer Circle™ (mycancercircle.net) is an online tool where families and friends can keep track of needs, goals and other information related to the care of your loved one.

 Oncology social workers can also offer support for caregivers.
-CancerCare’s oncology social workers provide counseling and case management to individuals affected by cancer online, face-to-face or over the telephone.
+CancerCare’s oncology social workers provide counseling and resource navigation to individuals affected by cancer online, face-to-face or over the telephone.
 They can also direct you to other organizations that address the concerns of caregivers.

 Practice self-care.
 The holidays are a hectic time.
 The pressures of decorating, buying presents and preparing special foods can make your regular caregiving duties that much more difficult.
 As a caregiver, you may experience feelings such as sadness, anger, resentment, frustration and even a loss of hope under all these demands.
 Self-care means identifying your own individual needs and taking steps to meet them.
 Take time for some of the activities that nurture you.
 These can include, but are not limited to, going for a walk, reading a book, exercising and meditation or other relaxation techniques.
 There is no right or wrong way in defining self-care as long as you are investing some time and energy in taking care of yourself.